Mad About Berries

 Preparing Soil

 While preparing the soil for planting rosemary, all rocks, weeds, shrubs, plant debris, and tree roots should be removed from the soil.
-A sample of the soil should be tested to determine its fertility level.
+If the rosemary is grown in a pot or container, use good potting soil that drains well.

 If required, the soil should be fertilized depending on the test results to provide nutrition from organic matter or compost.
 If the pH is too low, lime should be added to make the soil more alkaline.